Our Guiding Principles

 Lunchtime Series: Leaders and Legacies of the Civil War

 These talks normally take place on the second Wednesday of the month.
-The May program will take place on Wednesday, May 8, at 12 noon in the Village Room of the Main Mentor Library building and is titled Protecting Your Civil War Heirlooms.
+The October program will take place on Wednesday, October 9, at 12 noon in the Village Room of the Main Mentor Library building and is titled Life After President Garfield.

 Other Web Sites of Interest